Using Both Generic and Non-Generic Repository Pattern in ASP.NET Core MVC

 Using Both Generic and Non-Generic Repository Patterns in ASP.NET Core MVC

 In this article, I will discuss Using Generic and Non-Generic Repository Patterns in ASP.NET Core MVC applications using Entity Framework Core.
 The Generic Repository contains the methods that are common for all entities.
-But if you want some specific operation for some specific entities, you need to create a Specific Repository with the required operations.
+But if you want to do a specific operation for some specific entities, you need to create a Specific Repository with the required operations.
 We will also work with the same example we have worked on so far.

 Generic Repository Design Pattern in C#